Interior designer job description sample templates

 Interior and spatial designer

 Interior and spatial engineers must have a little or basic architectural knowledge that will come in handy in their daily operations.
-These individuals also have to know about project management as well as having creative design skills.
+These individuals also have to know about project management as well as have creative design skills.

 Both interior and spatial designers work on renovating internal spaces.
 Their main area of specialization is lighting, fittings, color schemes, furnishings, and structural alterations.
-Such individuals can also work on commercial projects, as well as domestic and leisure settings.
+Such individuals can also work on commercial projects, as well as in domestic and leisure settings.

 At the end of it all, interior and spatial designers ensure that the spaces they work on appear attractive and are functionally relevant.
 Some of the most popular types of interior designers you can come across are: